kadet1090/KeyLighter/readme.md

 ![Optimized for php7.0](http://kadet.net/keylighter/language-embedding.png)

 ### Fast ![Optimized for php7.0](https://img.shields.io/badge/optimized%20for-PHP%207-8892BF.svg?style=flat-square)
-Even though it wasn't supposed to be fastest code highlighter in PHP it is still quite fast, up to about 7.5x faster than [GeSHi](http://geshi.org/).
+Even though it wasn't supposed to be fastest code highlighter in PHP it is still quite fast, up to few times faster than [GeSHi](http://geshi.org/).
 It performs best on PHP 7 (more than 2x faster than GeSHi in every case).

-Unfortunately in some cases can be little bit slower than GeSHi (Some files on PHP 5.4) You can find more about performance in [wiki](https://github.com/kadet1090/KeyLighter/wiki/Performance).
+You can find more about performance in [wiki](https://github.com/kadet1090/KeyLighter/wiki/Performance).

 ### Comes with CLI App